 Apraxia can affect many aspects of a student's education and academic performance.
-It's important for teachers to keep the lines of communication open between home and school to help ensure students get the proper support.
+It's important for teachers to work with speech-language pathologists and families to help ensure students get the proper support.

-Keep your students with apraxia as involved in classroom and extracurricular activities as much as possible, but keep in mind that some also may have physical coordination problems.
-Give students extra time to complete assignments and plenty of time to communicate their needs.
+Keep your students with apraxia involved in classroom.
+Keep in mind that some also may have coordination problems.
+Give students extra time to do assignments and plenty of time to communicate their needs.